 - Orthodontic appliances make it harder to clean your teeth.

 Also, poorly fitted prostheses such as dentures and bridges allow the accumulation of food debris and plaque between the gums and prosthesis.
+Learn more about oral hygiene with braces.

 Gum problems such as inflammation, swelling, and bleeding may occur as a side effect of some medications.
 For example: